Frequently Asked Questions

 A This is entirely up to you.
 You can take advantage of trips ashore or stay onboard and relax.
 Trips ashore tend to be to small communities, local attractions or for walks and are self-guided.

 A Without doubt, single travellers enjoy a holiday with us and being part of the group.
-We reserve two of our double cabins for single travellers at no supplement on every cruise.
+For cruises onboard Glen Massan, Glen Tarsan, Glen Etive and Glen Shiel we reserve two of our double cabins for single travellers at no supplement on every cruise.
+Unfortunately we are unable to accommodate solo travellers on Glen Rosa.

 Q I have restricted mobility, can I cruise with you?